28 Sep 2012

 - When you native-retweet something, your followers will see the original tweeter’s avatar in your timeline, which might take them aback.

-The only time I will use Twitter’s native-retweet feature is if the original tweet is just too damn big for me to “RT” or “MT” it.
-(This is why it’s a good idea to try and keep your tweets down to 120-125 characters whenever you can, so that somebody else will have room to RT you.
-Interestingly, this is tougher to do if you tweet news items in French, because French-language headline style tends to be much less terse — more verbose — than English-language headline style.
-Go figure.
-Figurez-vous donc.)
+Pretty much the only time I will use Twitter’s native-retweet feature is if the original tweet is just too damn big for me to “RT” or “MT” it.
+This is why it’s a good idea to try and keep your tweets down to 120-125 characters whenever you can, so that somebody else will have room to RT you.

 “Via” is a way of giving somebody credit for bringing something to your attention without RTing or MTing their tweet.
 Sometimes I’ll come across something on Twitter that I want to share with my followers, but I don’t want to retweet it: maybe their tweet consisted of a link and their own comment on it, and I don’t care about their comment, I just want to share the link.
 In that case, I’ll create my own short URL and compose my own tweet.
 But I still like to give credit where credit is due; this is where “via” comes in handy.
 Rather than just tweet the item, implying to my followers that I found the item on the Web myself, I will add “via @whoever” at the end of my tweet, thus giving the original tweeter credit — they at least get a Mention out of it.